 For those wishing to reap all the benefits of getting it on with a regular partner they fancy without having to deal with any of the “obligations” a regular romantic relationship involves or feeling any *gasp* feelings, the friends with benefits set-up sounds like the ideal situation to be in.
-However, a new survey found that such a no-strings-attached set-up only exists on paper.
+However, one survey found that such a no-strings-attached set-up only exists on paper.

 The Truth About Being Friends With Benefits